Thank you for your interest in Computer Science and Computer Engineering graduate programs in the School of Computing and Informatics (CMIX)!

 Ask your potential advisor to send a statement of support directly to the CMIX graduate coordinator.
 This is an e-mail from them with your name, your ULID, and a comment stating their support.

 In the future, the application portal may ask for related information directly.

 Funding: Some (limited) assistantships are available to cover tuition and provide a monthly stipend during fall and spring semesters.

 - Teaching assistantships (GTA): CMIX will automatically consider accepted applicants for teaching assistantships.
 Priority is given to research-oriented students including Ph.D. students and thesis-oriented M.S. students.
-Chances of support can be improved by meeting application deadlines and by getting involved in research lab projects (thesis track).
+Ideally, applicants should obtain a statement from a potential research advisor (see above).
+Chances of support can be further improved by meeting application deadlines and by getting involved in research lab projects (thesis track).
 The first round of offers is made by April for fall semesters and by October for spring.
 However, CMIX continues to consider applicants as long as the budget allows.

 - Research assistantships (GRA) are controlled by individual faculty depending on their funding.
 To obtain such support, students contact individual faculty when there is a match of interests and background.
 You can learn about our faculty and their research interests here: https://computing.louisiana.edu/about-us/faculty-staff-0